-The undersigned hereby acknowledges that he/she has read the Protective Order date in the case captioned, Carrie Richard v.
-Alenco, Inc., Case No. 2:15-cv-09345 and attached hereto, understands the terms thereof, and agrees to be bound by its terms.
-The undersigned submits to the jurisdiction of the United States District Court for the District of Kansas in matters relating to this Protective Order and understands that the terms of the Protective Order obligate him/her to use materials designated as Confidential Information in accordance with the order solely for the purposes of the above-captioned action, and not to disclose any suc Confidential Information to any other person, firm, or concern, except in accordance with the provisions of the Protective Order.
-The undersigned acknowledges that violation of the Protective Order may result i penalties for contempt of court.
-Name: Job Title: Employer: Business Address: Date: Signature
+The undersigned hereby acknowledges that he/she has read the Protective Order dated , 2016 in the case captioned Chris Kinney v.
+IBT Inc, et al. , Case No. 2:16-cv- 02064-CM-JPO, and attached hereto, understands the terms thereof, and agrees to be bound by its terms.
+The undersigned submits to the jurisdiction of the United States District Court for the District of Kansas in matters relating to this Protective Order and understands that the terms of the Protective Order obligate him/her to use materials designated as Confidential Information in accordance with the order solely for the purposes of the above-captioned action, and not to disclose any such Confidential Information to any other person, firm, or concern, except in accordance with the provisions of the Protective Order.
+The undersigned acknowledges that violation of the Protective Order may result in penalties for contempt of court.
+Name: Job Title: Employer: Business Address: Date: